masegraye/docker-mcp-gateway/docs/pluggable-provisioning.md

 ## Summary

 The pluggable provisioning feature successfully introduces a unified, extensible architecture for MCP server deployment while maintaining 100% backward compatibility.
-The implementation provides production-ready Docker and Kubernetes provisioners with comprehensive tooling, security best practices, and operational excellence.
+The implementation provides a production-ready Docker provisioner and a highly experimental Kubernetes provisioner with comprehensive tooling, security best practices, and operational excellence.

 While currently constrained to Docker Desktop environments for Kubernetes provisioning, the architecture provides a solid foundation for future enhancements including cloud provider support and enhanced multi-cluster capabilities.